 Meta's online written tests, usually administered through HackerRank or Codility, consist of two coding questions for school recruiters, interns, and entry-level software engineer positions.

-Optional language: Python, Java, C++, JavaScript, etc.
+Optional languages: Python, Java, C++, JavaScript, etc.

-Difficulty: moderately difficult
+Difficulty: Moderately difficult

-OA Question structure
+OA Question Structure

 Typically consists of 2-3 coding questions + 1 system design trivia question on HackerRank or Meta's internal tools.